 A revolutionary solution for salt content in agricultural soil

-Aqua 4D has developed a solution to the problem of soil salinity.
-The Sierre-based company has invented a revolutionary percolation technique (the process which moves salts below the root zone).
+Aqua 4D has developed a revolutionary water treatment technology that reduces limescale deposits and corrosion.
+It is used in more than 100 public buildings in Switzerland, including 50 in Valais.
+The technology is also deployed around the globe to combat soil salinisation.
 By sending an electromagnetic signal through the irrigation water before it is used on crops, the organisation of the water molecules and the mineral behaviour are modified.
 The plants can absorb all that they need and the salts are dissolved and transported below the roots.
-Offering short and long-term solutions, Aqua 4D’s technology is now used all over the world.

 A powerful electric aeroplane